-- A. The District shall determine the size, type, backflow prevention requirements and final location of each meter and service outlet.
-The meter and lateral will receive water from a water main bordering the property with the meter set adjacent to the property.
-If an adjacent water main does not exist, the applicant for water service shall extend the District's water line to the property.
-At the discretion of the District, an exception may be granted per Section 3.8.6 "Temporary and Permanent Offsite Water Facilities." - B. The District shall retain the ownership of meters and connecting service pipe assemblies. - C. The District will schedule the installation of the meter and service at the District's earliest possible convenience.
-The District's current workload will govern the amount of elapsed time between customer's accepted application and actual installation date. - D. The meter is to supply water to the property indicated on the application only and all properties indicated on the application must be under the same legal ownership.
-A meter shall not be used to supply water to properties not indicated on the meter application. - If the property is split or a portion of the property indicated on the application changes ownership, the meter shall belong to the subsequent lot upon which the meter is physically located.
-The remaining subsequent lot(s) are required to apply for water service and pay all applicable fees. - E. All water supplied by the District shall be via meters furnished and installed by the District. - F. The District retains continuing discretion to determine the backflow requirements on any existing or new account.
+- C. Meter sizing requirements to currently served properties will be re-evaluated by the District for proposed tenant improvements, site expansions, residential additional dwelling units (ADUs), new development or redevelopment.
+Refer to Sections 3.12.4 and 3.12.5 for associated costs with a change in meter size. - D. The District shall retain the ownership of meters and connecting service pipe assemblies. - E. The District will schedule the installation of the meter and service at the District's earliest possible convenience.
+The District's current workload will govern the amount of elapsed time between customer's accepted application and actual installation date. - F. The meter is to supply water to only the property indicated on the application.
+Except for approved master meters for multi-family residential, commercial complex, or mixed-use developments, a meter shall not be used to supply water to multiple properties. - If the property is split, the meter shall belong to the subsequent lot upon which the meter is physically located unless otherwise approved by the District.
+The remaining subsequent lot(s) are required to apply for water service and pay all applicable fees. - G. All water supplied by the District shall be via meters furnished and installed by the District. - H. The District retains continuing discretion to determine the backflow requirements on any existing or new account.
 System and safety requirements evolve over time with changes in land uses, and in technology and State and local regulations, and the District may in its discretion condition new or continued water service upon compliance with updated system or safety requirements to meet such evolving needs.
 Water service may be terminated when required backflow prevention devices have not been tested or installed; or have been removed or deemed inoperative.
-(See "Cross-Connection Control," Section 6.3.) - G. No by-pass or other connection line between meters and transmission or distribution mains shall be made or maintained by any consumer. - H. The District will endeavor to provide continuous uninterrupted water service.
+(See "Cross-Connection Control," Section 6.3.) - I. In the event a property has continual usage beyond the rated capacity of the existing meter, the District may install a flow restrictor unless an increase in the meter size is requested with payment of all associated fees as listed in Section 3.12.5. - J. No by-pass or other connection line between meters and transmission or distribution mains shall be made or maintained by any consumer. - K. The District will endeavor to provide continuous uninterrupted water service.
 However, from time to time, it is necessary for the District to temporarily suspend delivery due to routine or emergency maintenance or improvements to its distribution system.
 Notice to customers regarding the service interruption will be made enough in advance for consumers to make necessary adjustments in their usage.
 However, in an emergency, it may not be possible or practical to provide this advanced notification.
 The District does not guarantee continuous, uninterrupted service and assumes no liability for customer loss for failure to provide this service.

-- I. General use of water by District customers is subject to regulation by the Board of Directors in such a manner as will ensure an equitable supply to all customers.
-(Also, see "Waste of Water and Water Conservation," Section 1.9.) - J. Pursuant to Water Code Section 537 et seq., all newly constructed multiunit residential and newly constructed mixed-use residential and commercial structures, for which an application for water service is submitted after January 1, 2018, are required to measure the quantity of water supplied to each individual residential dwelling unit as a condition of new water service.
+- L. General use of water by District customers is subject to regulation by the Board of Directors in such a manner as will ensure an equitable supply to all customers.
+(Also, see "Waste of Water and Water Conservation," Section 1.9.) - M. Pursuant to Water Code Section 537 et seq., all newly constructed multiunit residential and newly constructed mixed-use residential and commercial structures, for which an application for water service is submitted after January 1, 2018, are required to measure the quantity of water supplied to each individual residential dwelling unit as a condition of new water service.
 The owner of the structure shall be responsible for installing and reading submeters and complying with all applicable laws and regulations.